hhaji/Deep-Learning/Recitation-Assignments/README.md

    - 50 Trials | 30, 50, or 70 Epochs | 16, 32, or 64 Batch sizes | At least another hyperparameter, up to your choice
    - Pruning the model if accuracy does not change in 5 epochs

-**Please Note**: you may find the following blogs helpful: [Pruning — Early Stopping of Poor Trials ](https://medium.com/pytorch/using-optuna-to-optimize-pytorch-hyperparameters-990607385e36) and [Pruning Unpromising Trials](https://optuna.readthedocs.io/en/latest/tutorial/007_pruning.html#)
+**Please Note**: You may find the following blogs helpful: [Pruning — Early Stopping of Poor Trials ](https://medium.com/pytorch/using-optuna-to-optimize-pytorch-hyperparameters-990607385e36) and [Pruning Unpromising Trials](https://optuna.readthedocs.io/en/latest/tutorial/007_pruning.html#)